Filters /

 Filter Hooks

-Hooks provide developers with various access to modify core plugin code by inserting or modifying returned data.
+Hooks provide developers with access points to modify core plugin functionality by altering or extending returned data.

-The following filter hooks are available when using the Filters add-on:
+The following filters and hooks are available when using the Filters add-on:

 alm_filters_{id}_{key}

-This filters provides a method of customizing the returned filter selections of a specific filter by key.
+This filter provides a method of customizing the returned filter selections of a specific filter by key.

 • id: The unique filter ID